Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

   ]

-A source which provides data aggregated to show species counts by recorder using an Elasticsearch composite aggregation.
+A source which provides data aggregated to show species counts by recorder using an Elasticsearch term aggregation.
 In this example, because of the potentially high number of recorders to aggregate on we use an alternative sort aggregation for this column which reduces the precision and associated memory requirements::

   [source]
   @id=recorder-summary
   @sort={"event.recorded_by.keyword":"desc"}
-  @mode=compositeAggregation
+  @mode=termAggregation
   @uniqueField=event.recorded_by
   @size=30
   @aggregation=<!--{